madhavkataria1010/ics_minorproject/README.md

 - The `LR_predict` function predicts the class label for a given input using the trained model.
 - The `LR_softmax` function applies the softmax activation function to convert model outputs into class probabilities.

 ## Data Set

-The current data set is been extracted from https://archive.ics.uci.edu.
-The data set is of Multivariate Gait Data and contains Bilateral (left, right) joint angle (ankle, knee, hip) times series data collected from 10 healthy subjects under 3 walking conditions (unbraced, knee braced, ankle braced).
+The current dataset is extracted from [UCI Machine Learning Repository](https://archive.ics.uci.edu).
+It consists of Multivariate Gait Data and contains Bilateral (left, right) joint angle (ankle, knee, hip) times series data collected from 10 healthy subjects under 3 walking conditions (unbraced, knee braced, ankle braced).
 For each condition, each subject’s data consists of 10 consecutive gait cycles.

-- Instances = 181800
+- **Instances**: 181800

 ## License

-This project is licensed under the MIT License - see the `LICENSE` file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---
 ## Made by